Match-Yang/chatwithme/README.md

 # Chat With Me

 ## About
-This is an example of how to make React, Golang and RethinkDB work togather.
+This is an example of how to make React, Golang and RethinkDB work together.
-So we build this realtime app call **chatwithme**.
+So we built this realtime app call **chatwithme**.

 ## Run this project for developing
 ### Install dependencies